-The City of Saginaw serves individuals throughout the city in a variety of ways including managing roads, water, sewer, police, fire, inspections, elections, and other services to citizens of the city and individuals from outside of the city, such as visitors and those traversing the state.
-The nature of services that the city provides is very important to an individual's day-to-day life.
+The City of Lathrup Village serves individuals throughout the City in a variety of ways including managing roads, water, sewer, police, fire, elections, and other services to citizens of the City and individuals from outside of the city, such as visitors and those traversing the state.
+The nature of the services that the City provides is very important to an individual's day-to-day life.
 Therefore the denial of services to an LEP individual could have a significant detrimental effect.
 Although the LEP population in the city is small, we will ensure accessibility to all of our programs, services, and activities.

-Factor 4: The Resources Available to the City of Saginaw and Overall Cost
+Factor 4: The Resources Available to the City of Lathrup Village and Overall Cost